Shintaro Mochizuki: 2021: ATP and Masters debuts

-2023: Challenger title, Major debut, ATP semifinal, top 150
+2023-2024: Challenger title, Major debut, ATP semifinal, top 150

-He won his first-ever trophy as a professional by winning the Open Città della Disfida Challenger in Barletta, Italy, defeating the Argentine Santiago Rodriguez Taverna in straight sets, becoming the fourth teenage Challenger champion in the season (after Fils, Van Assche and Medjedovic).
+He won his first-ever trophy as a professional by winning the 2023 Open Città della Disfida Challenger in Barletta, Italy, defeating the Argentine Santiago Rodriguez Taverna in straight sets, becoming the fourth teenage Challenger champion in the season (after Fils, Van Assche and Medjedovic).

 He reached the top 200 at world No. 198 on 12 June 2023.

 In July, he made his Grand Slam debut after qualifying for the main draw of the 2023 Wimbledon Championships, but lost in the first round to 16th seed Tommy Paul in straight sets.
 At the 2023 Hall of Fame Open he lost to Liam Broady also in the first round.

-Ranked No. 215, he received a wildcard for the ATP 500 Japan Open.
+Ranked No. 215, he received a wildcard for the ATP 500 2023 Japan Championships.
 After nine attempts, he finally won his first match at the ATP Tour level, beating Tomás Martín Etcheverry in straight sets.
-Next he defeated top seed Taylor Fritz for his first Top 10 win, to reach his first tour-level quarterfinal.
-In the quarterfinals, he defeated Alexei Popyrin to reach his first-ever semifinal.
-He became the lowest-ranked Tokyo semifinalist since then-World No. 479 Kelly Jones in 1986.
-As a result, he moved up more than 80 positions to World No. 131 in the rankings on 23 October 2023.
-Following a quarterfinal showing at the Sydney Challenger he reached the top 130 in the rankings and 13th in the 2023 Next Generation ATP Finals race.
+Next he defeated top seed Taylor Fritz for his first Top 10 win, to reach his first ATP tour-level quarterfinal.
+In the quarterfinals, he defeated Alexei Popyrin to reach his first-ever ATP semifinal.

+He became the lowest-ranked Tokyo semifinalist since then-world No. 479 Kelly Jones in 1986.
+As a result, he moved up 84 positions to World No. 131 in the rankings on 23 October 2023.
+In November, following a quarterfinal showing at the Sydney Challenger he reached the top 130 in the rankings and 13th in the 2023 Next Generation ATP Finals race.
-2024-2025: First Major win and top 100 debut

 He made his debut in the main draw at the 2024 Australian Open as a lucky loser, but lost to Tomáš Macháč in straight sets.

 He also qualified for the main draw at the 2024 French Open.

+2025-2026: First Major wins and fourth round, top 100

 In January 2025, Mochizuki won his second Challenger at the 2025 Open Nouvelle-Calédonie title defeating Moerani Bouzige in straight sets.
 In June, Mochizuki reached the semifinals at the Lexus Ilkley Open and the final of the 2025 Nottingham Open.
 Following these good results in grass he qualified for the main draw at the 2025 Wimbledon Championships for the second time, and recorded his first main draw Grand Slam win over fellow qualifier Giulio Zeppieri in a five sets match, over two days.

 Following reaching the quarterfinals with wins over Arthur Cazaux and fourth seed Luciano Darderi at the 2025 Almaty Open, Mochizuki reached the top 100 in the singles rankings on 20 October 2025.

+In July 2026, ranked No. 151 Mochizuki reached a major fourth round for the first time in his career at the 2026 Wimbledon Championships, upsetting 23rd seed Rafael Jodar, after qualifying for the main draw, previously defeating Ethan Quinn and Max Basing in the second and first rounds respectively.
+In the fourth round he lost in straight sets against the world n° 1 and defending champion Jannik Sinner, who would later confirm the title.